 - Fillers haven't been around all that long.
 We still don't know about their long term effects.

 - Depending on how your face ages, a liquid facelift might not work for you.

 A liquid facelift won't hide damage like very deep smile lines, jowls, and loose, sagging skin.

-“If a patient’s skin is significantly sagging or aged, the amount of filler needed to camouflage the deficiencies would be way too much and the cost would skyrocket,”says Dr. Michael Frederick from Palm Beach Gardens, FL.
+“If a patient’s skin is significantly sagging or aged, the amount of filler needed to camouflage the deficiencies would be way too much and the cost would skyrocket,” says Dr. Frederick.
 “Filler is expensive — spending that much money on a temporary fix just wouldn’t make sense, especially when a (surgical) facelift can solve the problem better and permanently.”

 This woman had a liquid facelift.